-Our subsidiary in Malmö, Sweden, ACADIA Pharmaceuticals AB, employed approximately 11 percent of our total personnel as of September 30, 2008.
-Our principal executive offices are located in San Diego.
+Our principal executive offices are located in San Diego and we also have a subsidiary, ACADIA Pharmaceuticals AB, located in Malmö, Sweden that employed a small percentage of our total personnel as of September 30, 2009.
 The additional administrative expense required to coordinate activities in both Europe and California could divert management resources from other important endeavors and, in turn, delay our development and commercialization efforts.
 In addition, currency fluctuations involving our Swedish operations may cause foreign currency gains and losses.
 These exchange-rate fluctuations could have a negative effect on our operations.
 We do not engage in currency hedging transactions.